Skip to main content / 跳转到主要内容

 International JCI-accredited hospitals perform high volumes of complex procedures.
 Outcome data is published by the hospitals themselves and by international clinical registries.
 The Chinese Cardiac Surgery Registry, for example, covers 74+ tertiary hospitals and provides population-level outcome data cited increasingly in international cardiology literature.

-But the evidence base has real limitations.
-A systematic review by Brubakk et al. (2015, BMC Health Services Research) found only one randomised controlled trial meeting rigorous criteria, and concluded that RCT evidence for accreditation's effectiveness remains limited.
+The evidence base has real limitations.
+A systematic review by Brubakk et al. (2015, BMC Health Services Research) (opens in new tab) found only one randomised controlled trial meeting rigorous criteria, and concluded that RCT evidence for accreditation's effectiveness remains limited.
 The observational evidence is positive.
 The evidence base is still developing.
 Orthopaedic, bariatric, and oncology outcome data from international centres varies by institution and by country.

 Sylk Health is a marketplace that provides access to a directory of JCI or equivalent nationally accredited international healthcare providers.
 Sylk Health does not provide medical care, coordinate clinical services, or endorse specific providers.
 All providers listed on the marketplace are independent.
 Clinical outcomes are the responsibility of the treating provider.
 Patients should consult their own physicians before making treatment decisions.
 Provider-listed prices are published by the providers themselves.
 Sylk Health does not set, verify, or guarantee provider pricing.
 Actual costs may vary based on individual case complexity, provider selection, and treatment requirements.

-ERISA and International Healthcare: The Regulatory Framework
+ERISA Regulatory Framework

 Post-Stern: Plan Design as Settlor Function

 Separately, the prohibited transaction claim under ERISA Section 406 survived.
 Following Cunningham v.
-Cornell University (SCOTUS, 2025), the burden of proving compensation reasonableness now falls on the service provider, not the plaintiff.
+Cornell University (SCOTUS, 2025) (opens in new tab), the burden of proving compensation reasonableness now falls on the service provider, not the plaintiff.

 Tiara Yachts Inc. (6th Circuit, 2025) (opens in new tab) held that TPAs exercising discretionary authority over plan assets are functional fiduciaries, and that causing a plan to overpay for medical claims can constitute a fiduciary breach.

-In April 2026, DOL Field Assistance Bulletin 2026-01 reinforced that "ERISA is a law of process, not results."
+In April 2026, DOL Field Assistance Bulletin 2026-01 (opens in new tab) reinforced that ERISA is a law of process, not results.
 Fiduciaries who document a thorough cost evaluation process are protected, even when they make unconventional plan design choices.

 Marketplace Precedent: Healthcare Directory Platforms

-HHS-OIG issued two Advisory Opinions (AO 19-04 and AO 23-04) evaluating Zocdoc's healthcare directory and booking platform, finding that while the model implicates the Anti-Kickback Statute, it doesn't warrant enforcement action when fees are set in advance at fair market value, aren't tied to referral volume, and the platform doesn't influence patient choices.
+HHS-OIG issued two Advisory Opinions (AO 19-04 and AO 23-04) (opens in new tab) evaluating Zocdoc's healthcare directory and booking platform, finding that while the model implicates the Anti-Kickback Statute, it doesn't warrant enforcement action when fees are set in advance at fair market value, aren't tied to referral volume, and the platform doesn't influence patient choices.
 In Sisselman v.
 Zocdoc (2d Cir.
 2025), the Second Circuit affirmed dismissal, finding Zocdoc's reliance on these OIG opinions demonstrated good faith.
+Advisory opinions are issued to the requesting party and the AKS applies to federal healthcare programmes; self-funded ERISA plans operate in a different regulatory context.
+The structural parallels (directory model, provider-funded fees, no patient steering) are noted as market context, not as direct regulatory cover.

 International Price Benchmarks and Compensation Reasonableness